Stearns County, Minnesota: Geography

 Stearns County borders nine counties.
 The Mississippi River flows southeast along its northeast border, and the Sauk River drains the central part of the county into the Mississippi at St. Cloud.
 The county terrain consists of low rolling hills, lightly wooded, dotted with lakes and ponds, and carved with drainages.
 All available area is devoted to agriculture or has been developed.
 The terrain slopes to the east and south, with its highest point a local protuberance at 7.6 mi west and 1.6 mi south of St. Joseph, at 1,461 ft ASL.
-The county's total area is 1390 sqmi, of which 1343 sqmi is land and 47 sqmi (3.4%) is water.
+The county has an area is 1390 sqmi, of which 1343 sqmi is land and 47 sqmi (3.4%) is water.

-The northeastern border of Stearns County is formed by the Mississippi River.
-The land consists of rolling hills, scenic lakes, prairies, savannas and woodlands of a mixture of coniferous and deciduous trees.
+The Mississippi River forms Stearns County's northeastern border.
+The land consists of rolling hills, scenic lakes, prairies, savannas, and woodlands of a mixture of coniferous and deciduous trees.
 Stearns is one of 17 Minnesota savanna region counties with more savanna soils than either prairie or forest soils.
 The county has 166 lakes.